crawl/sequell/docs/commandline.md

          $(let (x 3) (eval `(+ 5 7 $x)))  => 15
          $(let (x 3) (eval (quote (+ 5 7 $x))))  => 15

+   - `$(exec "commandline")`

+     Executes the commandline as a sub-command.
+Variables in the command-line are not expanded before evaluation; you may eval the commandline first if you want to expand variables.

+     Note: Evaluating !lg as a sub-command produces raw xlog output when querying individual games.

    - `$(quote <form>)`

      Returns <form> as a syntax object representing the template.
 Useful for